 All submissions are considered by the content team for their suitability, how they fit into the overall shape and content of the Festival, how they overlap with other sessions, and how they serve our diverse audience.
-The content team will commence reviewing applications from Monday, 17 January.
-Applicants will be informed of the content teams decision by 17:00 on Friday, 4 February.
+The content team will commence reviewing applications in February.
+Applicants will be informed of the content teams decision by 17:00 on Monday, 28 February.
 The decision of the festival content team is final.

 Please note we are accepting applications for the following categories:

 - In the classroom – Secondary